WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_render.md

    ![](./image/demo_render/rqt-result.png)

+### Notes

-### Notes1.
-If the PC side ros2 topic list does not recognize the camera topic, perform the following troubleshooting steps:
+1. If the PC side ros2 topic list does not recognize the camera topic, perform the following troubleshooting steps:

    - Check if the horizon RDK is publishing images correctly